anniequasar/session-summaries/online/meetup206_tim_django.md

 {% endblock %}
 ```

-This code demonstrates how to
+This code demonstrates how to:

 - show values from data model
 - construct dynamic URLs